Vitalie Damașcan

-Vitalie Damașcan (born 24 January 1999) is a Moldovan professional footballer who plays as a forward for Liga I club FC Voluntari, on loan from Sepsi OSK, and the Moldova national team.
+Vitalie Damașcan (born 24 January 1999) is a Moldovan professional footballer who plays as a forward for the Moldova national team.

 Club career

 Damașcan made his professional debut with Zimbru Chișinău on 29 November 2015 in a league match against Milsami Orhei.

 In 2017, Damașcan moved to rivals Sheriff Tiraspol on a free transfer.
 He scored his first goal for Sheriff against his former club Zimbru Chișinău on 7 April.
-The match ended in 1–0 victory for Sheriff.
+The match ended in a 1–0 victory for Sheriff.
 On 25 May, Damașcan scored a brace in the final of the 2016–17 Moldovan Cup against Zaria Bălți.
 Sheriff ended up lifting the trophy as they won the game 5–0.

 On 16 July 2018, he was announced as a new signing by Italian club Torino.

 International career

 On 27 January 2018, Damașcan made his international debut for Moldova.
-He played 77 minutes in a 0–1 friendly defeat to South Korea before being replaced.
+He played 77 minutes in a 1–0 friendly defeat to South Korea before being replaced.

-On 13 June 2017, Damașcan scored his first two goals for Moldova's U21 team against San Marino in 2019 European U21 Qualifiers.
+On 13 June 2017, Damașcan scored his first two goals for Moldova's U21 team against San Marino in 2019 European U21 qualification.